XRPLF/xrpl-dev-portal/content/reference-rippled.md

 The `sign_for` command provides one signature for a [multi-signed transaction](reference-transaction-format.html#multi-signing).

+This command requires the [MultiSign amendment](concept-amendments.html#multisign) to be enabled.

 #### Request Format ####
 An example of the request format: